DATAGerry/DATAGerry/docs/source/conception/modules/processmanagement.rst

 Process Management
 ==================
-The NetCMDB application consists of mulitple services.
+The dataGerry application consists of mulitple services.
 Each service is a Python process.
 The ProcessManager (cmdb.process_management.process_manager.ProcessManager) will start and stop all services in the correct order.